Mark-MDO47/mdoNotATypeWriter/code/USB_Host_Not_A_Typewriter/README.md

 This will be my first significant project using CircuitPython, although I have done a fair bit of Python coding on PCs.
 Fortunately I don't think my changes will require any drastic coding effort.

 It appears that the main point of the change will be in the strike_key_solenoid() and ring_bell_solenoid() routines.
-The rest will just be tidying up and perhaps adjusting some of the configuration parameters to my liking.<br>
+The rest will just be initializing, tidying up, and perhaps adjusting some of the configuration parameters to my liking.<br>
 Here is what the original code looks like.

 ```Python